eclipse/xacc/docs/source/basics.rst

    optimizer = xacc.getOptimizer('mlpack',{'mlpack-optimizer':'l-bfgs'})
    opt_val, opt_params = optimizer.optimize(rosen_with_grad,2)

-`xacc::qasm' Usage
+``xacc::qasm`` Usage
 ------------------
-To improve programming efficiency, readability, and utility of the quantum kernel string compilation, XACC exposes a `qasm()` function.
+To improve programming efficiency, readability, and utility of the quantum kernel string compilation, XACC exposes a ``qasm()`` function.
 This function takes as input an enhanced quantum kernel source string syntax and compiles it to XACC IR.
 This source string is *enhanced* in that it requires that extra metadata be present in order to adequately compile the quantum code.
 Specifically, the source string must contain the following key words:

-* a single *.compiler NAME*, to indicate which XACC compiler implementation to use.
+- a single *.compiler NAME*, to indicate which XACC compiler implementation to use.
-* one or many *.circuit NAME* calls to give the created CompositeInstruction (circuit) a name.
+- one or many *.circuit NAME* calls to give the created CompositeInstruction (circuit) a name.
-* one *.parameters PARAM 1, PARAM 2, .., PARAM N* for each parameterized circuit to tell the Compiler the names of the parameters.
+- one *.parameters PARAM 1, PARAM 2, .., PARAM N* for each parameterized circuit to tell the Compiler the names of the parameters.
-* A *.qbit NAME* optional keyword can be provided when the source code itself makes reference to the `qbit` or `AcceleratorBuffer`
+- A *.qbit NAME* optional keyword can be provided when the source code itself makes reference to the ``qbit`` or ``AcceleratorBuffer``

-Running this command with the appropriately provided keywords will compile the source string to XACC IR and store it an internal compilation database (standard map of CompositeInstruction names to CompositeInstructions), and users can get reference to the individual CompositeInstructions via an exposed `getCompiled()` XACC API call.
-The code below demonstrates how one would use `qasm()` and its overall utility.
+Running this command with the appropriately provided keywords will compile the source string to XACC IR and store it an internal compilation database (standard map of CompositeInstruction names to CompositeInstructions), and users can get reference to the individual CompositeInstructions via an exposed ``getCompiled()`` XACC API call.
+The code below demonstrates how one would use ``qasm()`` and its overall utility.

 .. code:: cpp